smorrrs/Desperados-III-Resources/level_guide.md

 # Flagstone
 Each target has a potential environmental kill which won't cause alarm:
-* drop the church bell
+* Drop the church bell
-* drop the loose wall
+* Drop the loose wall
-* poison the whiskey
+* Poison the whiskey
-* anger the bull
+* Anger the bull

 # O'Hara Ranch